 Should I invest in Telegram?

-It's premature to say whether you should invest in Telegram, given that the company hasn't officially announced its IPO.
+It's premature to say whether you should invest in Telegram, given that the company hasn't announced its IPO and its CEO faces a prison sentence of as much as 10 years if convicted of criminal charges.
 But if the company files to go public, here are some situations where you should consider the stock:

-• You believe Telegram can eventually become profitable through advertising and premium subscriptions.
+- You believe Telegram can continue growing its profitability through advertising and premium subscriptions.

 Avoid investing in Telegram if: